hermanyu/hm-recommender/README.md

 # Problem Statement

-The rise of the internet over the last 20 years has revolutionized how human society conducts business on a fundamental level.
-As brick-and-mortar stores give way to e-commerce and online retail, there has been a torrent of data from user iteractions and user transactions.
-The fundamental question that all businesses must answer is this: how do we harness our companies enormous data stream to provide a more customized user experience and drive revenue growth?

 Recommender Systems sit at the crossroads of marketing/SEO, front-end development, back-end data management, UI/UX, and data science/machine learning theory.
-The ultimate goal of any recommender system is to accurately determine what item a user is "most likely to buy next" and show the user that particular item.
-A good recommender system actively translates into revenue growth for online retailers and thus are of incredible interest to any business with an online prescence.

-The purpose of this project extract product features from 2 years worth of online transactional data from the clothing retailer H&M. We then use these extracted features to make recommendations to users.
+In this project, we shall tackle the problem of generating user recommendations from the perspective of Search Engine querying.
+Concretely, this project explores and implements the following 5 ideas:
+1. Popularity based recommendations.
+For example: Netflix's Top 10 Today.
+2. Co-occurrence based recommendations.
+For example: Amazon's "Users who bought this also bought..."
+3. Text-based feature querying.
+For example: Google/Amazon search bar.
+4. Image-based feature querying.
+For example: Google Image Search.

+We implement each of these ideas via a streamlit application which can be <a href='https://github.com/hermanyu/hm-recommender-app'> found here </a>.
+Since recommender systems are primarily client-facing, we attempt to demonstrate how each of these ideas can be deployed on a barebones webpage mimicing an e-commerce setting.

+---

+# Background